Friday evening, Erev Shabbat:

 - 11:50 am (approx) Service concludes: Children below B’nai Mitzvah age are invited to the bimah for Adon Olam, Kiddush (wine blessing), N’tilat Yadayim (hand wash blessing), and Motzi (bread blessing).

 - 12 Noon (approx) Kiddush: We gather weekly for Kiddush as a congregation, and EVERYONE is invited!
 Open seating including a buffet lunch.
 To sponsor a Kiddush, contact Event Coordinator Regina Miller

 Shabbat Afternoon/Saturday Evening

 - Mincha: Afternoon Mincha Service.
-Scheduled throughout the year are specialty classes offered beforehand
+Specialty classes beforehand are scheduled throughout the year.

-- Havdalah and Maariv: Every Saturday evening, Maariv Service is recited followed by Havdalah, and the congregation stands in a circle ushering out Shabbat.
+- Maariv & Havdalah: Every Sat. evening, Maariv Service is recited followed by Havdalah, and the congregation stands in a circle ushering out Shabbat.

 We are happy to celebrate special occasions – birthdays, anniversaries, trips to Israel, etc. – with an aliya to the Torah!
 If you would like to chant Torah, Haftarah or have an Aliyah, contact Ritual Director Moshe Pinchover (860) 236-1275.
 If you would like a part in the service, contact Hazzan Sanford Cohn, (860) 236-1275